william18/100-Days-Of-DevOps-KodeKloud-Challenges-Solutions/README.md

 # 100 Days of DevOps – KodeKloud Challenges Solutions

-A list of challenges and topics covered during the 100 Days of DevOps journey.
+This repository contains my solutions and notes from the **100 Days of DevOps** challenge on **KodeKloud**.
+It covers practical DevOps topics including Linux, Docker, Kubernetes, Ansible, Terraform, Jenkins, and AWS.

 1. Day 1: Linux User Setup with Non-Interactive Shell
 2. Day 2: Temporary User Setup with Expiry